philanc/ple/README.md

 Have a small, self-contained text editor that does not rely on any external library (no termcap, terminfo, ncurses, no POSIX libraries).

 This is not intended to compete with large established editors (emacs, vim) or smaller ones (joe, zile) or, for example in the Lua world, the sophisticated Textadept with a ncurse interface.
-PLE is rather intended to be used with a statically compiled Lua in the sort of environment where you usually find busybox.
+PLE is rather intended to be used with a statically compiled Lua in the sort of environment where busybox is usually found.

 The editor is entirely written in Lua.
 The only external dependencies are the terminal itself which must support basic ANSI sequences and the unix command `stty` which is used to save/restore the terminal mode, and set the terminal in raw mode (required to read keys one at a time).